kkosheev/kkosheev/README.md

 ### Hi there 👋

 Mainly focused on complex Frontend, Node.js apps, and Distributed systems 🌐.
-And sometimes life makes me tackle related areas: ML 🧠, Mobile Dev with React Native ⚛️, Rust 🦀, Golang, WASM, CUDA, Optimisation problems
+Sometimes life makes me tackle things from related areas: ML 🧠, Mobile Dev with React Native ⚛️, Rust 🦀, Golang, WASM, CUDA, and Optimisation problems.

+One day I will be brave enough to learn Haskell... 🏋🏼